-If you are looking for a way to deliver an online course, complete with all the traditional tools and features of an eLearning system then some of the learning management plugins available for WordPress might be able to provide all the functionality you need.
+If you’re looking for a way to deliver an online course, complete with all the traditional tools and features of a learning management system, then some of the learning management plugins available for WordPress might be able to provide all the functionality you need.

 So while there is some overlap between the two, and many people choose to integrate a membership plugin with their eLearning WordPress site, they do offer distinctly different functionality.

 What to Look for in an LMS Plugin

 Before we dive into the best eLearning and LMS options for WordPress, here’s what you should look for in your solution:

 - Course Building: you want to be able to create interactive, dynamic, and exciting content for your students.
 This includes PDFs, videos, and more.
 Make sure you have access to a solid page builder as well, especially if this is the first time you’re creating an online course.

 - Content Dripping: this feature is great for slowly and progressively releasing course materials to students as they move through your course.

 - Course Progress Information: your students want to know where they’re at in your online courses at all times.
 So, make sure they can easily access this information.

 - Student Management: you’ll want to know how many students are enrolling in your courses.
 In addition, you’ll want to be able to manage things like memberships, payments, and account access.

 - Quizzes and Tests: this may seem obvious, but not all LMS plugins will give you the option to quiz and/or test your students.
 Evaluating how well they’ve learned and retained your content is a great way to congratulate top students.
 It’s also a good way to determine whether your content is effective or not.